SommaiGH/master-readme/README.md

 **Copyright © 2022**

-**The code in this project** is *free* to be used and/or modify *under the terms of* **the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or any later version.** Please see the policy and term of use <u>[here](https://github.com/SommaiGH/master-readme/blob/main/license.md) </u>.
+**The code in this project** is *free* to be used and/or modify *under the terms of* **the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or any later version**.
+Please see the policy and term of use <u>[here](https://github.com/SommaiGH/master-readme/blob/main/license.md)</u>.

-**Note that** All other files such as input data files, as part of the manuscript entitled, *“Focal adhesion is associated with lithium response in bipolar disorder: evidence from a network-based multi-omics analysis"* are under **a CC BY 4.0 license (Creative Commons Attribution 4.0 International license).**
+**Note that** All other files such as input data files, as part of the manuscript entitled, *“Focal adhesion is associated with lithium response in bipolar disorder: evidence from a network-based multi-omics analysis"* published in MolecularPsychiatry [doi will be added] are under **a CC BY 4.0 license (Creative Commons Attribution 4.0 International license).**

 ------------------------------------------------------------------------